Failaka Island: Antiquity

 Dilmun's commercial power began to decline after 1800 BC.
 Piracy flourished throughout the region during Dilmun's decline.
 After 600 BC, the Babylonians added Dilmun to their empire.

-After the Dilmun civilization, Failaka was inhabited by the Kassites of Mesopotamia, and was formally under the control of the Kassite dynasty of Babylon.
+After the Dilmun civilization, Failaka was inhabited First Sealand dynasty followed by the Kassites of Mesopotamia, and was formally under the control of the Kassite dynasty of Babylon.
 Studies indicate traces of human settlement can be found on Failaka dating back to as early as the end of the 3rd millennium BC, and extending until the 20th century AD.
 Many of the artifacts found in Falaika are linked to Mesopotamian civilizations and seem to show that Failaka was gradually drawn toward the civilization based in Antioch.

 Under Nebuchadnezzar II, Failaka was under Babylonian control.
 Cuneiform documents found in Failaka indicate the presence of Babylonians in the island's population.
 Babylonian Kings were present in Failaka during the Neo-Babylonian Empire period, Nabonidus had a governor in Failaka and Nebuchadnezzar II had a palace and temple in Falaika.
 Failaka also contained temples dedicated to the worship of Shamash, the Mesopotamian sun god in the Babylonian pantheon.

 After an apparent abandonment of about seven centuries, the bay of Kuwait was repopulated during the Achaemenid period (c.
 550‒330 BC).
 In 4th century BC, the ancient Greeks colonized the bay of Kuwait under Alexander the Great, the ancient Greeks named mainland Kuwait Larissa and Failaka was named Ikaros.

 According to Strabo and Arrian, Alexander the Great named Failaka Ikaros because it resembled the Aegean island of that name in size and shape.
 Various elements of Greek mythology were mixed with the local cults in Failaka.
 "Ikaros" was also the name of a prominent city situated in Failaka.